nickgiant/BusinessEye/README.md

 The application is designed to follow Greek regulations.
 As a consequence captions, menus, and messages are in Greek.

-More in Greek at www.businesseye.gr
+A presentation at www.businesseye.gr and more about development at www.businesseye.gr/development.